RaymondChou/Gustav/README.md

 ## License

-Laravel is open-sourced software licensed under the MIT License.
+Gustav is open-sourced software licensed under the MIT License.